evkx/evkx.github.io/content/models/hyundai/ioniq_6/Ioniq_6_Long_Range_RWD/_index.md

 ## Performance

 The Hyundai Ioniq 6 Long Range RWD has a maximum power of 168KW (228hp).
 The total torque is 350nm.
 The 0-100km/h sprint (0-62mph) takes 7,4 seconds.
-The top speed is 185 km/h.
+The top speed is 185 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging